Hacker Perspective: Thermostat Signals

 https://www.honeywellhome.com/us/en/support/everything-you-need-to-know-about-a-c-wire/

-- I did not have a C-wire behind my old thermostat so needed to run an additional solid 18-guage wire to my furnace (Rheem/Ruud
+- I did not have a C-wire behind my old thermostat so needed to run an additional solid 18-guage wire to my furnace (Rheem/Ruud high-efficiency natural gas) which did

-high-efficiency natural gas) which did have a signal terminal labeled "C".
-You can buy this stuff at any big-box store but I
+have a signal terminal labeled "C".
+You can buy this stuff at any big-box store but I just bought a package of "thermostat wire" from good old Canadian Tire

 - I noticed that the RH + RC at the thermostat were connected to "R" at the furnace.

-- I used a DVM to prove that "R" at the furnace was one side of the 24 VAC transformer whist "C"
+- I used a DVM to prove that "R" at the furnace was one side of the 24 VAC transformer whist "C" was on the other side (so this is raw

 - comment: "I think" that this terminal was labeled "C" for "common".
 Why?
-If you
+If you inspect the 4-wire and 5-wire schematics

-inspect the 4-wire and 5-wire schematics (above) you will notice that this is a common connecting point for the relays.
+(above) you will notice that this is a common connecting point for the relays.

 Links